JimHokanson/turtle_json/README.md

 This code parses JSON files/strings using C (mex) code.
 Writing is not supported.
+It can be much faster than MATLAB's Json parser (10-100x)

 # Why This Code?